-- Drive to here or take a taxi from outside Old Town.
+- By car or take a taxi from outside Old Town.

 - Walk to here from inside Old Town.

 Love this?
-Explore the entire list of things to do in Cartagena before you plan your trip.
+Explore the entire list of places to visit in Cartagena before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Cartagena and book an accommodation of your choice.